FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/installation.md

 ### Linux

-A complete guide for installing Docker Compose can be found here: https://docs.docker.com/compose/install/.
+A complete guide for installing Docker Compose can be found [here](https://docs.docker.com/compose/install/).

 ## Clone repository

 Once you have all the tools needed you can start by cloning the Github repository of the Tour Guide Application.
-If you have not previously installed git, please see this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) which explains how to install git.
+If you have not previously installed git, please have a look at this [link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) which explains how to install git.

 - Open Terminal (or Git Terminal if using Windows).
 - Change the current working directory to the location where you want the cloned directory to be made.